How to Build an App Like Alibaba: Full-Stack Developer Guide

 Database Design for a Scalable B2B Marketplace

-Designing the database for an Alibaba-like platform was one of the most critical and complex tasks.
-You’re not just dealing with buyers and products—you’re architecting a multi-tenant system that handles suppliers, catalogs, RFQs (Request for Quotations), tiered pricing, chat logs, reviews, shipping zones, and admin control.
-Whether you go with MongoDB (Node.js) or MySQL (Laravel/CodeIgniter), the schema must support scalability, flexibility, and relational integrity.
+Designing the database for an Alibaba-like platform is one of the most critical tasks.
+You are not just dealing with buyers and products.
+You are architecting a multi-supplier B2B marketplace system that handles suppliers, catalogs, RFQs, tiered pricing, chat logs, reviews, shipping zones, and admin control.

 JavaScript Stack: MongoDB (NoSQL with Mongoose)